Skip to content

 Learn More About World Water Day

 Each year, the UN selects a theme for Water Day and focuses the entire celebration around this theme.
-The theme for Water Day 2020 is ‘Water and Climate Change’ and will explore how these two themes are closely linked.
+For example, the theme for Water Day 2020 was ‘Water and Climate Change’ and explored how these two themes are closely linked.

 The focus of Water Day, which looks to provide universal access to clean water, sanitation and hygiene meets targets of Sustainable Development Goals set out in the UN World Water Development Report.